seandenigris/XML-Parser/repository/XML-Parser.package/SAXHandler.class/README.md

 To instantiate a SAXHandler, send any of the #on: or #parse- messages to a subclass.

-The class-side #parse- messages take some input source and parse it immediately, returning the result of #parseDocument:
+The class-side #parse- messages take some input source and parse it immediately, returning the result:
 	SAXHandlerSubclass parse: xml.
 	SAXHandlerSubclass parseURL: aUrl.
 	SAXHandlerSubclass parse: xml usingNamespaces: false

-The #on: messages create new parsers on the given input string, stream, URL, or file and return it; the instance can then be further configured and ultimately sent #parseDocument to parse the given input:
+The #on: messages create new parsers on the given input string, stream, URL, or file and return it; the instance can then be further configured and ultimately sent #parseDocument to parse the input:
 	(SAXHandlerSubclass on: xml)
 		isValidating: true;
 		resolvesExternalEntities: true;
 		parseDocument.

-There is also #parseDocumentWhile: to stop parsing before the end.
+#interruptParsing can be sent from within a handler to stop parsing before end, and there is also #parseDocumentWhile: and #parseDocumentUntil:
 	(SAXHandlerSubclass on: xml)
 		parseDocumentWhile: [self shouldKeepParsing].